edwindus/attentionspan/content/posts/make_stuff/shelved/index.md

 summary: "A bunch of photos, thoughts and excuses on creating a custom bookcase for my carbooks."
 ---

-_A bunch of photos, thoughts and excuses on creating a custom bookcase for my carbooks_

 ## Once upon a time
 OK, now I collected too many books and my [IKEA BILLY](https://www.ikea.com/us/en/catalog/categories/series/28102/) bookcases keep sagging on me.
 For the last couple of years I had been chewing on this plan to make big and heavy-duty purpose-built shelving for my Ferrari books.
 The universe answered (somewhat).